Lionel-Rousseau/linux-prod-backup-toolbox/extras/README.md

 ### Reinstall procedure (standalone node)

-1. Reinstall SO 3.0.x from the ISO — do not run the setup wizard yet.
+1. Reinstall SO 3.0.x from the ISO (do not run the setup wizard).
 2. Restore the pillar before the first checkin:
    ```bash
    cp -a /path/to/restore/opt/so/saltstack/local/pillar/ \
          /opt/so/saltstack/local/pillar/
    ```
-3. Run `so-checkin` — Salt reads the pillar and reconfigures all containers.
+3. Run `so-checkin`.
+Salt reads the pillar and reconfigures all containers.
 4. Verify with `so-status` that all expected containers are running.

-Elastic indices, PCAPs, and Suricata community rules are not backed up — they regenerate automatically from live traffic and `so-checkin`.
+Elastic indices, PCAPs, and Suricata community rules are not backed up, they regenerate automatically from live traffic and `so-checkin`.

 ### Hardening notes